 This is kind of a broad claim, but hear us out.
 All of those characters have to have something to do, which has made it so that over the years, more and more plots and subplots have emerged.
 But how does one show keep up with all of that?

 The answer is that it really can’t.
 What’s more, it’s hard to know exactly what the show is trying to say with its various attempted themes.
-The complex relationships between families in positions of power is explored heavily, but what the audience is meant to take away from those interactions is unclear.
+The complex relationships between families in positions of power are explored heavily, but what the audience is meant to take away from those interactions is unclear.

 3. There’s no reason for certain plots